Learn Possessive Adjectives and Pronouns in Italian

 For example, if the thing possessed is masculine singular, your possessive adjective must be masculine singular as well.

-As said before, Italian forms do not distinguish between “his” and “her,” so pay special attention to how suo and sua are used.
+In Italian, possessive forms do not distinguish between “his” and “her,” so it’s important to pay special attention to how “suo” (his) and “sua” (her) are used in sentences to accurately convey possession.

 Examples: